RNAS Lee-on-Solent: Royal Navy (1939–1996)

 With the expansion of the RAF during the 1930s, however, Parliament decided that the Fleet Air Arm should transfer to the Admiralty.
 Four airfields in the United Kingdom were transferred over to the Fleet Air Arm, these were the air stations at Donibristle, Lee-on-Solent, Ford, and Worthy Down.
 As a consequence, on 24 May 1939, HQ RAF Coastal Command moved to Northwood and Lee-on-Solent was commissioned as HMS Daedalus.
-It become, it appears, Headquarters of Rear Admiral, Naval Air Stations, Richard Bell Davies.
+It became the headquarters of Rear Admiral, Naval Air Stations, Richard Bell Davies.
 Captain T Bulteel was the first Royal Navy station commander of Lee-on-Solent and took up post the following day on 25 May 1939.
 The first two units to take up residence at HMS Daedalus, on 24 May, 765 Naval Air Squadron, as a Basic Seaplane Training and Pool Squadron.
 It was initially equipped with Supermarine Walrus amphibian aircraft and, Fairey Seafox and Fairey Swordfish Seaplane aircraft.
 The squadron trained pilots in operating seaplane aircraft and provided a pilot reserve for Fleet Air Arm catapult squadrons.
 The other unit was 771 Naval Air Squadron, formed out of a fleet requirements unit, with a northern 'X' flight and southern 'Y' flight, equipped with Fairey Swordfish torpedo bomber and Supermarine Walrus.

 753 and 754 Naval Air Squadrons also formed on 24 May 1939, out of the disbanded RAF unit, the School of Naval Co-operation RAF, which had itself formed at Lee-on-Solent in 1919.
 753 NAS operated Blackburn Shark torpedo-spotter-reconnaissance biplane and Fairey Seal spotter-reconnaissance biplane.
 754 NAS used Supermarine Walrus amphibian and Fairey Seafox floatplane along with Percival Vega Gull military trainer aircraft.
 May 1939 also saw the construction commence of concrete runways begin thus making RNAS Lee-on-Solent one of the early airbases to move away from grass airstrips.
 The two runways in question: heading 13/31 and 2,250 feet in length and heading 24/06 with a length of 3,000 feet.
 Later on, in August, 710 Naval Air Squadron formed.
 This was a seaplane squadron with six Supermarine Walrus for the seaplane tender HMS Albatross.